 Interviewing was something that I could never do.
 When someone would say “What are you most proud of?”, my first thought process is how , in the community of 5000 people I created, one comment during senior year of college changed my perspective on life.
-He said he was grateful for the videos I put out, because it helped him train his motor skills for real life/death situations at work as a surgeon.
+He was grateful for the videos I put out, because it helped him train his motor skills for real life/death situations at work as a surgeon.
 This was perhaps one of the few times I have ever been truely appreciated in my life for the work I did – and it was humbling.
 Not only that, it was just so polarizing.
 Video games and surgery training seemed just so different, everyone called me a flat out liar.
 Doesn’t matter, it taught me a valuable lesson in life.
 That there is value in everything, no matter how small it may seem.

 I used to get dozens of stupid offers for gaming networks like TGN (one of the largest network at the time), but I only did these things for fun, as a way to vent off the problems I had in school.
 I got dozens of comments everyday saying “make m0ar videos plz” and dozens of meaningless things that amounted to absolutely nothing.
 But that one single surgeon comment changed me.
 It made me appreciate things in life, and to focus only on things that mattered – building things people actually cared about using.